-ME/CS 133(a,b)
+ME/CS 132(b)

-Kinematics and Odometry for a Differential Drive Vehicle
+Odometry for a Differential Drive Vehicle

 1 Introduction

 These notes develop the relevant equations of motion for a two-wheeled planar differential drive robot that are needed to implement wheel odmetry.
 Odometry is a process in which a robot uses data from on-board sensors (typically proprioceptors) to estimate its change in position over time, relative to a given starting configuration.
-In wheel odometry, the rotation of the robot's wheels (which we assume can be measured by sensors) provide the data needed to estimate the robot's displacement as a function of the wheel rotations.
+In wheel odometry, the rotation of the robot's wheels (which we assume can be measured) provide the data needed to estimate the robot's displacement as a function of the wheel rotations.
 The equations developed below relate wheel motions to robot body motions.
 The detailed derivation is followed by a brief discussion of how to implement wheel odometry using these equations.

 Figure 1 shows both a top view and a side view of an idealized differential drive vehicle.

 Figure 1: Schematic diagram of an idealized differential drive vehicle.
-The pointed end of the body is meant to convey the forward direction of the robot.
 Left: top view of the vehicle.
 Right: Side view of the vehicle.

-1.1 Basic Kinematic Principles

-The key equations will be developed from basic principles of rigid body kinematics.
-Let \mathcal{F}1 be a fixed planar "observing" reference frame (whose unit basis vectors are $\{x_1, y_1, z_1\}$) that defines coordinates in the plane.
+1.1 Basic Kinematic Principles The key equations will be developed from basic principles of rigid body kinematics.
+Let $\mathcal{F}1$ be a fixed planar "observing" reference frame (whose unit basis vectors are $\{x_1, y_1, z_1\}$ ) that defines coordinates in the plane.
 Consider a rigid body moving in this plane (see Figure 2).
-Rigidly attach a reference frame, \mathcal{F}2 (with unit basis vectors $\{x_2, y_2, z_2\}$), to the robot's moving body.
-See Fig. 1.

-Coordinate Transformations: Recall that the transformation between the coordinates of a point P in the moving rigid body (as described by an observer in \mathcal{F}2) to its equivalent representation in the fixed observing reference frame \mathcal{F}1 is:
+Attach a reference frame, $\mathcal{F}2$ (with unit basis vectors $\{x_2, y_2, z_2\}$ ), to the moving body.
+Coordinate Transformations: The transformation between the coordinates of a point P in the moving rigid body (as described by an observer in $\mathcal{F}2$ ) to its equivalent representation

-Figure 2: Geometry of a moving rigid body
+Figure 2: Geometry of a moving rigid body in the fixed observing reference frame $\mathcal{F}1$ is: